ocrmypdf/OCRmyPDF/docs/installation.rst

 Installing on Ubuntu 14.04 LTS
 ------------------------------

-Installing on Ubuntu 14.04 LTS (trusty) is more difficult than some other options, because of bugs in Python package installation.
+Installing on Ubuntu 14.04 LTS (trusty) is more difficult than some other options, because of bugs in Python package installation and because OCRmyPDF depends on some packages newer than are available in the main distribution.

-Add new "apt" repositories needed for backports of Ghostscript 9.16 and libav-11, which supports unpaper 6.1.
-This will replace Ghostscript on your system.
+Add new "apt" repositories needed for backports of Ghostscript 9.16, libav-11 (for unpaper 6.1) and Tesseract 4.00 (alpha).
+This will replace Ghostscript and Tesseract 3.x on your system.
+If you prefer to not modify your system in this matter, consider using a Docker container.

 .. code-block:: bash

-   sudo add-apt-repository ppa:vshn/ghostscript -y sudo add-apt-repository ppa:heyarje/libav-11 -y
+   sudo add-apt-repository ppa:vshn/ghostscript -y sudo add-apt-repository ppa:heyarje/libav-11 -y sudo add-apt-repository ppa:alex-p/tesseract-ocr

 Update apt-get: